vigetlabs/microcosm/docs/microcosm.md

 1. Complete separation of state between instances of Microcosm without being bogged down by unique instances of Stores and Actions.
 2. Small enough for library use.
-3. Keep state in one place, Stores should _transform_ data, not keep it.
+3. Keep state in one place.
+Stores should _transform_ data, not keep it.

 ## API